plating, anodizing, & finishing Q&As since 1989

 Chemical Vapour Deposition CVD

-Q. Gentlemen, I have in my possession a number of 4" x 4" x 0.250" copper plates (will also be zinc plates in the future) that I have to treat in a way that makes them withstand approx. 14 days in a sulphuric acid solution (copper sulphate electrolysis).
+Q. Gentlemen, I have in my possession a number of 4" x 4" x 0.250" copper plates (will also be zinc plates in the future) that I have to treat in a way that makes them withstand approx. 14 days in a sulfuric acid solution (copper sulphate [on eBay or Amazon affil link]electrolysis).

 I understand that there is a method called "chemical vapour deposition" and I was wondering if that method might be what I am looking for.
 Obviously the plate can not be plated in any ordinary way since it will be affected by that, but CVD with a metal that protects the plate might work - silver, gold etc.